 - 2).
 If he was no longer lying down we would lay him back down.

-This is what we do with Raelynn too and it has helped her as well.
+This is what we did with Raelynn too and it helped her as well.

 Success and Encouragement